nfo94/cleancode/README.md

 Some tips: avoid deep nesting, prefer positive checks (`isEmpty` than `isNotEmpty`), utilize and throw errors, use factory functions and polymorphism.

+## Classes & Objects

+A bit of differentiation:

+- Object: has private internal/properties, public API (methods)
+- Data container/data structure: public internals/properties (almost) no API (methods)

+Classes should be small, prefer many small classes over a few large ones.

+Cohesion: how much are your class methods using the class properties?
+Maintain high cohesion!

+### Law of Demeter

+The Law of Demeter (LoD) or principle of least knowledge is a design guideline for developing software, particularly object-oriented programs.
+In its general form, the LoD is a specific case of loose coupling.
+It can be summarized in each of the following
+ways:

+- Each unit should have only limited knowledge about other units: only units "closely" related to the current unit.
+- Each unit should only talk to its friends; don't talk to strangers.
+- Only talk to your immediate friends.

+The fundamental notion is that a given object should assume as little as possible about the structure or properties of anything else (including its subcomponents), in accordance with the principle of "information hiding".
+It may be viewed as a corollary to the principle of least privilege, which dictates that a module possess only the information and resources necessary for its legitimate purpose.

+### SOLID principles

+- The **single-responsibility principle**: "There should never be more than one reason for a class to change."
+In other words, every class should have only one responsibility.
+- The **open–closed principle**: "Software entities ... should be open for extension, but closed for modification."
+- The **Liskov substitution principle**: "Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it."
+See also design by contract.
+- The **interface segregation principle**: "Clients should not be forced to depend upon interfaces that they do not use."
+- The **dependency inversion principle**: "Depend upon abstractions, not concretions."